Tensor spin polarization induced by curved freeze-out hypersurface: Local Equilibrium Density Operator and its Expansion

-within the neighborhood of $ x $, $ |y-x|_\perp \sim l $, where $ y' $ is a point on $ \S' $ and $ y $ is a point on $ \S $.
-For an analytical hypersurface, this should be true as long as $ l $ is small enough.
+while $ \overline{y}' $ denotes the projection of $ y' $ onto $ P(x) $.
+For an analytic hypersurface, this should be true as long as $ l $ is small enough.
 In the following, we take this assumption and do not distinguish between $ \S $ and $ \S' $.